Natram1zh/Apex-Legends-Config-And-Tweaks/README.md

 Windows 7 -
 [NaniOS](https://discord.gg/SFgCXsn2nX)  Windows 7 for Gamers
 - NaniOS is a Custom Windows 7 ISO.
-An Iso aiming to achieve highest Gaming Performence and lowest latency
+Aiming to achieve highest gaming performence and lowest latency
-- I personaly use this
+- I personaly use this os

 !!!DISCLAIMER!!!